CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/faq.md

 </details>
 <details>
-<summary>Are you planning in supporting other clinical data formats?</summary>
+<summary>Are other clinical data formats planned?</summary>

-Afirmative, but it will depend on community adoption.
-Please check our [roadmap](future-plans) for more information.
+Yes, when there is a concrete use case and representative test data.
+See [Future Plans](future-plans) for the formats currently under consideration.

 </details>